koalalorenzo/202003-immutable-infrastructure-vault/README.md

 sections might be outdated if you are reading this from the future! 😉

-This repository contains [Hashicorp Vault](https://vaultproject.io) configuration and immutable infrastucture setup.
+This repository contains [Hashicorp Vault](https://vaultproject.io) configuration and immutable infrastructure setup.

 It is automated via Terraform and [GitLab](https://gitlab.com/qm64/vault) pipeline but it requires an initial setup that is manual.
-It uses some immutable infrastucture concept to deploy a AWS EC2 instance on Hashicorp Vault
+It uses some immutable infrastructure concept to deploy a AWS EC2 instance on Hashicorp Vault
 without manual operations.
 It can be easily modified to use other cloud vendors as the setup is cloud agnostic.

-**Important Note**: most of this repository's is an example used in this blog post: [Exploring Immutalbe Infrastructure on Vault](https://qm64.tech/posts/202003-immutable-infrastructure-vault/) for [Qm64](https://qm64.tech). this should be  considered as an example and it requires changes in order to be used! **READ THE README FILES** and please check the original [GitLab repository](https://gitlab.com/qm64/vault) for the latest updates.
+**Important Note**: most of this repository's is an example used in this blog post: [Exploring Immutable Infrastructure on Vault](https://qm64.tech/posts/202003-immutable-infrastructure-vault/) for [Qm64](https://qm64.tech). this should be  considered as an example and it requires changes in order to be used! **READ THE README FILES** and please check the original [GitLab repository](https://gitlab.com/qm64/vault) for the latest updates.